 - Take breaks.
 As you continue normal physical activities for your dog, try and pay attention to any breathing abnormalities and know when to take a break.
 If your dog starts to breathe heavily or makes any unusual noises while trying to breathe, it is time to take a break and let your dog cool down.
 You may have to shorten exercise activities to avoid heat exhaustion.

+Both dogs and cats are at risk for health problems, so learn more tips about keeping your pet cool in the warm weather.
 We’d love to hear how you keep your short-faced dog cool in the summer heat!
 Let us know by leaving a comment.